-In an effort to spread awareness around autism spectrum disorder (ASD) while also bringing some cheer and strength into your home, we at Hopebridge Autism Therapy Centers came up with a few ideas on how to remain involved this month.
+In an effort to spread awareness and education around autism while also pumping some cheer into your neighborhoods, we at Hopebridge Autism Therapy Centers came up with a few ideas on how to get involved this month.

-Whether you are a family member of someone on the spectrum, or a concerned friend of the community hoping to commit yourself to the cause, here are some ways you can contribute from home and in your community.
+Whether you are a family member of someone on the spectrum or a concerned friend of the community hoping to commit yourself to the cause, here are some ways you can contribute.

-5 Ways to Get Involved in Autism Awareness Month from Home
+6 Ways to Get Involved in A4 Month

 Show off your spirit through your home.
-Want to spread the word through your neighborhood while maintaining your distance?
-Join Autism Speaks’ Light It Up Blue campaign by decorating your house with twinkling blue lights…bonus: it will also add some extra cheer for your neighbors!
+Want to spread the word throughout your neighborhood?
+Join Autism Speaks’ Light It Up Blue campaign by decorating your house with twinkling blue lights … bonus: it may also add some extra cheer for your kiddos and your neighbors!
 Our Hopebridge Family Store also offers a range of yard signs and license plates to share your support from the front lawn.

 For an easy, and free, activity for your own kiddos, have them show their support with this Crafts for Kids coloring page.
-This Autism Awareness Month, anyone can make the world a little more colorful while dreaming big.
-A perfect addition to any fridge!
+This Autism Awareness, Acceptance and Advocacy Month, anyone can make the world a little more colorful while dreaming big.
+It’s a sweet addition to any fridge!
 Download Printable PDF